All Episodes

 And we ought to stop.

-We I'm sure our leadership thinks that they're gaining points with the American people.
+I'm sure our leadership thinks that they're gaining points with the American people by behaving morally.

-We're gonna make sure this country is credit ready.
+We're going to make sure this country is credit rating.

 I'm sure they think the American people appreciate hearing that.